own2pwn/app-osx/README.md

 - Troubleshoot **Failed to initialize the store**
 - Change the user
 - Check what files are cached
-- Remove the pryv file(s) service
+- Remove the *pryv file(s)* or *pryv selected text* service

 CoreData is a great, powerful feature but it has some constraints when you have to change the data model.
 The solution is to *activate model versioning* or to *delete the data folder*.
 The first one has to be used when the *application is released* and that users are actually using it.
 The second one has to be used during the *development phase*.
 If you want to troubleshoot the CoreData errors or connect another user, just delete the **~/Library/Containers/pryv.PrYv** folder.

 You can find all the cached files in the **~/Library/Containers/pryv.PrYv/Data/Library/Caches** folder, which is the folder you can use to write in when using application sandboxing.

-If you want to disable the service, just uncheck the corresponding box in
+If you want to disable the services, just uncheck the corresponding box in

-*System Preferences > Keyboard > Keyboard shortcuts > Services > Files and folders > Pryv file(s)*
+*System Preferences > Keyboard > Keyboard shortcuts > Services*

-To remove it completely, right-click on the service name and chose *Reveal in Finder* and delete the corresponding folder.
+To remove it completely, right-click on the service name and chose *Reveal in Finder*.
+Then delete the corresponding folder.

 ##Information
 You can explore data with the [GitHub explorer](http://pryv.github.com/explorer/).